 Then go immediately and right click over the pushpin.
 (Note: Don't do intervening things, it confuses GE.)
 A menu will drop down.
-Click on "Copy."
-This copies some stuff to your Windows Clipboard.
+Click on "Copy" or "Cut" This copies some stuff to your Windows Clipboard.
 Now double click on my GE Coords program or a shortcut to it.
 It will put the coordinates for the location you chose on your Windows Clipboard.

 Note: The Clipboard is a place Windows temporarily stores things when you copy and paste.

 You can now paste the coordinates wherever you want -- in GSAK, in a geocaching log, to give the location of pictures you upload to GE, etc.

 When you run the program with no GE Placemark on the Clipboard it gives you the option to change the format of the coordinates it creates.